azhu1223/dinner-is-servered/README.md

 ### Integration Tests

 In order to minimize the output of log files when running tests, it is reccomended that integration tests run the server with the `--disable-file-logging` flag.
 All logs from the server will still be available in the *LastTest.log* file located within the *Testing* directory.
-The command to run the server for integration tests should be as such:
+The command to start the server within integration tests should be:

 `server CONFIGURATION_FILE --disable-file-logging`